 Working toward my master’s degree in Educational Technology from Michigan State University has clarified my understanding of the role that technology can and should play in education.
 For a compilation of my graduate work, click here.

-In my free time (which I don’t have much of these days!) you can find me spending time with my family — my wife and I are expecting a baby at the end of February — and friends, playing with my dog, Lucy, listening to/writing music, traveling (my wife and I try to go on at least one trip per year), and watching hockey — Go Devils!
+In my free time (which I don’t have much of these days!) you can find me spending time with my family — my wife and I welcomed our first child, a boy named Quinn, this past March — and friends, playing with my dog, Lucy, listening to/writing music, traveling (my wife and I try to go on at least one trip per year), and watching hockey — Go Devils!
 My brother and I also founded a nonprofit organization — The Wave Set — to educate and spread awareness on organ donation, which remains to be one of my passion projects.
 To learn more about The Wave Set, click here.